lonesomegeek/LSG.GenericCrud/README.md

 | PUT    | /api/accounts/:id | Update one account    |
 | DELETE | /api/accounts/:id | Delete one account    |

+# Features supported in this library

+I've designed this library to be pretty extensible.
+Here is some features supported and links to further documentation:
+- Support for entity history tracking: [More details](./docs/HistoricalCrudIntroduction.md)
+- Automatic DTO to Entity (and Entity to DTO) mapping for Crud<T> controllers: *more details to come*
+- Automatic DTO to Entity (and Entity to DTO) mapping for HistoricalCrud<T> controllers: *more details to come*
+- Automatic data fillers: *more details to come*
+- Support for custom repository logic: *more details to come*

+Actually unsupported features (but I'm working on it!):
+- Per entity security policies
+- Full async pipeline
+- *and more*...

 # Getting started / Tutorials

 I am presenting here really simple scenarios, more complex will come: